ayman-elgharabawy/Python-Downloader/README.md

 # Python-Downloader

-# you have to download retying package
+You have to download retying package

-pip install
+pip install retrying

-#Algorithm:
+##Algorithm:

 the program has a thread of pool to the links